AntonioMerendaz/MedtouchApps/README.md

 <br>

 ### Features:
 1. Built using Objective-C language;
-2. A ***Header/NavBar*** with three icons;
-3. A body with a stack of cards, with the functionality of swipe right or left;
+2. For this application, all the content was already divided into hundreds of PDF files, so to increase productivity, it was decided to use these files wrapped in a WebView;
+3. Traditional app, consisting of a TabViewController in which each tab is a TableView with its respective Detail View Controller;
+4. In the case of the Calculators Tab, a UISegmentedControl was used to switch the display of calculators between "All calculations" and "By Category".
+In the latter case, the customized index was chosen, with the initial letters of each category;
+5. Another interesting feature of this app is the possibility to save conducts as favorites;
+6.

 ### Improvements:
 1. Create the other functionalities/screens of the app;